Jaffa orange: Characteristics

 Jaffa oranges, also known as shamouti, are practically seedless, with a flavour that has been described as "excellent" and "sweet and fine".
 The two other main orange varieties cultivated in the region are the navel orange and the bitter orange; the latter is grown in Iran for its peel.
 The Jaffa orange is distinguished by its oval shape and thick peel, which is deep orange in colour and normally very easy to remove from the fruit.
 Its tough skin makes it "especially suitable for export".
 As it produces very little juice and has a tendency towards delayed bitterness, it is unsuitable for juice production, although it does store well.

-These oranges are very cold-tolerant, allowing them to grow outside of the subtropical regions normally associated with growing oranges.
+Jaffa oranges are very cold-tolerant, allowing them to grow outside of the subtropical regions normally associated with growing oranges.
 Jaffa oranges are susceptible to Alternaria, a type of fungus, and are prone to alternate bearing.

 History

-Located at the crossroads between Africa, western Asia, and Europe, Palestine produced a number of commodities for export via imperial and global distribution networks throughout the late Turkish period (1200–1900 CE).
+Located at the crossroads between Africa, western Asia, and Europe, the Levant produced a number of commodities for export via imperial and global distribution networks throughout the late Ottoman period (1200–1900 CE).
 Among these were Nabulsi soap, sugar, barley, oranges, and cotton.
-Though cotton left its mark throughout the region, the only commodity that remains a symbol of production in Palestine is the Jaffa orange.
+Though cotton left was influential throughout the region, the only commodity that remains a symbol of production in Palestine is the Jaffa orange.

 The Jaffa orange was a new variety developed by Arab farmers after emerging in the mid-19th century as a mutation on a tree of the 'Baladi' variety near the city of Jaffa.
 While the sour orange (C. aurantium) was brought westward from China and India by local traders, who may have introduced it to Sicily and Spain, the Jaffa orange was developed from the sweet orange (C. sinensis) which was brought from China to the Mediterranean region by Portuguese explorer Vasco da Gama in 1498.

 After the Crimean War (1853–56), the most important innovation in local agriculture was the rapid expansion of citrus cultivation.
 Foremost among the varieties cultivated was the Jaffa (Shamouti) orange, and mention of it being exported to Europe first appears in British consular reports in the 1850s.
 One factor cited in the growth of the export market was the development of steamships in the first half of the 19th century, which enabled the export of oranges to the European markets in days rather than weeks.
 Another reason cited for the growth of the industry was the relative lack of European control over the cultivation of oranges compared to cotton, formerly a primary commodity crop of Palestine, but outpaced by the Jaffa orange.